 oh, it flickered.
 In a hammock, sunlight pulsing through tall trees,

 spat out pine cones, feathers, porcupine spines.
 A lot of spittle on the

 grass and dirt and moss and a sizzling headache splitting wine, spirits

 and menthol cigarettes with white filters, through delicate bone and

-synapse, response and tremour.
+synapse, response and tremor.
 Do you remember?
 We had a day of hell

 together.
 "Quixotic, so called," you said, to spark swear words and

-produce mature bruises, purple and sceptic.
+produce mature bruises, purple and septic.
 You flimsy, sour foxlet.

 It had been good, otherwise.
 Until, that is, something or other, like a